MdMahadiHasan1/Architectural-Decoding-of-Bagisto/README.md

 ### Deployment Viewpoint

-This section elucidates the operational aspects of the Bagisto E-commerce Platform, focusing on how software components are transitioned from development to a live environment.
+This section elucidates the operational aspects of the Bagisto E-commerce Platform, focusing on how software components are transitioned from deployment to a live environment.
 Illustrated in Figure Deployment Lifecycle for Bagisto E-commerce, this diagram details the iterative stages of the application lifecycle, emphasizing the processes and strategies employed for continuous delivery.
 The following outlines these key phases, highlighting their alignment with modern software architecture practices.
 - **Develop Module / Feature**:
 New functionalities for Bagisto, leveraging Laravel (backend) and Vue.js/React (frontend), are coded and implemented.
 - **Unit & Integration Testing**: